PolicyPad: Collaborative Prototyping of LLM Policies: Evaluation Study

 \begin{itemize} \item[\textbf{RQ1:}] How did the individual components of policy prototyping supported by \pp (rapid policy iteration, heuristic evaluation, interaction with scenarios, real-time collaboration) aid expert-driven policy design in practice? \item[\textbf{RQ2:}] To what extent are the insights in experts' policies created through \pp novel compared to existing, publicly available LLM policies? \end{itemize}

 We selected mental health and law as our domains because they are regulated, high-stakes domains for which AI use has been increasing but contested\footnote{OpenAI CEO Sam Altman observed that the younger generation uses it as a \textit{``therapist, a life coach [...] asking, `What should I do?'''} despite the absence of confidentiality protections that govern human attorneys and therapists~\cite{techcrunch}.} \cite{lamparth2025moving, moore2025expressing, cheong2024not, nyt-ai-lawyers}.
 Crafting responsible LLM policies is therefore critical for ensuring users' safety and well-being.
 The two domains are also distinct enough for us to observe how approaches to policy prototyping and the resulting policies can differ across domains.
+For each domain, we randomly sampled scenarios from datasets compiled by prior work in mental health \cite{lamparth2025moving} and law \cite{cheong2024not}.
+More details about scenario construction can be found in Section \ref{s:eval-starting-materials}.